Trinity of Carnatic music

-The Trinity of Carnatic Music, also known as the Three Jewels of Carnatic Music, refers to the outstanding trio of composer-musicians of Carnatic music in the 18th century—Tyagaraja, Muthuswami Dikshitar, and Syama Sastri.
+The Trinity of Carnatic Music, also known as the Three Jewels of Carnatic Music, or as the Tiruvarur Trinity, refers to the outstanding trio of composer-musicians of Carnatic music in the 18th century—Tyagaraja, Muthuswami Dikshitar, and Syama Sastri.
 Prolific in composition, the Trinity of Carnatic music is known for creating a new era in the history of carnatic music by bringing about a noticeable change in what was the existing carnatic music tradition.
 Compositions of the Trinity of Carnatic music are recognized as being distinct in style, and original in handling ragas.
-All three composers were born in Thiruvarur, formerly part of Thanjavur District in Tamilnadu.
+All three composers were born in Thiruvarur, a town located in the erstwhile Tanjore region, and formerly part of the Thanjavur District in Tamilnadu.
 M. S. Subbalakshmi, D. K. Pattammal, and M. L. Vasanthakumari, who are carnatic musicians of the 20th century, are popularly referred to as the female Trinity of Carnatic Music.